The Civic Trust Awards scheme was established in 1959 to recognise outstanding architecture, planning and design in the built environment.

 Schemes completed between 1st January 2015 and 1st September 2017 are eligible to apply.
 If your completion date falls outside this window, it still may be possible to enter.
 Please email us for more details.

 How many images can I submit?
 What is the maximum size of images?

-Up to 10 images (JPEG only) can be submitted in support of each application and uploaded to our online application portal.
-Should you wish to submit additional photos, these can be sent to us separately on CD.
+Up to 20 images (JPEG only) can be submitted in support of each application and uploaded to our online application portal.
+Should you wish to submit additional photos/video, these can be sent to us via Dropbox/WeTransfer.

-Each image should be no larger than 5MB in size and should include;
+Each image should be clean (no borders, text etc) and no larger than 5MB in size and should include;